 In this article, I share 10 money-saving tips for painting miniatures and models.
 You don’t need to spend a lot of money to get great results in this hobby!

-Are you looking to paint miniatures on a budget, but don’t have a lot of experience?
 Keep reading below for tips and insights into how you can stretch your hobby budget!

-Why Are You Spending So Much Painting Miniatures?
+Are You Spending Too Much Painting Miniatures?